ldtteam/MinecoloniesWiki/source/buildings/sifter.md

     <recipe>sifter</recipe>
 </div>

-# About the Building
+# About the Sifter's Hut

-Once the builder is done you can now hire the Sifter and and select what item you want them to sift.
-Options for this are setup in the configuration file.
+The Sifter's Hut is where the Sifter will sift through dirt, gravel, sand, or soul sand to find loot.
+Doing this will make the block the Sifter is sifting disappear.

+You can choose between four meshes.
+The higher the level of the mesh, the higher the likelihood that the Sifter will find loot.

 | Hut Level | Mesh Available |
 | ----- | ----- |